Syllabus

 Two in-class prelims will be given as an opportunity to review relevant material.
 The dates for the exams are Wednesday, 10/09 and Monday, 11/11.
 The exams are closed-book and closed-note.
 As a result, the exams will emphasize conceptual material such as model derivations and interpretation of results; any calculations can be done with a pen(cil) and paper.
 Conflict and extended-time exams will be handled through SDS.
 Exams will be scanned into Gradescope for grading and feedback.

 Solutions will not be posted for the midterms, but Prof. Srikrishnan will review and discuss midterm problems in class.
-The review will occur approximately two weeks after the exam to provide time for conflict exams.
+The review will occur approximately two weeks after the exam to provide time for conflict exams and grading.

 Final Term Project